-The sequential function application stops when the k largest clusters, in the list of clusters at the end of a round, are an outcome of the last function in the sequence: the union of records in the k clusters are returned as the output of the filtering stage.
-In this case, based on Properties 1 and 2, each of the k clusters is very likely to refer to exactly one of the ground truth clusters in C^ .
-In addition, based on Property 1, all other ground truth clusters are very likely to be smaller than the k clusters and, thus, it is "safe" to conclude that the k clusters after the last round are the top-kclusters in \mathcal{C}^ .
-Of course, our approach may introduce errors and the output may be not be identical to the ground truth output \mathcal{O}^ , as the objective is a high-performance filtering stage that significantly reduces the size of the initial dataset.
+The sequential function application stops when the k largest clusters, at the end of a round, are an outcome of the last function in the sequence: the union of records in the k clusters are returned as the output of the filtering stage.
+In this case, based on Properties 1 and 2, each of the k clusters is very likely to refer to exactly one of the ground truth clusters in \mathcal{C}^ .
+In addition, based on Property 1, all other ground truth clusters are very likely to be smaller than the kclusters and, thus, it is "safe" to conclude that the k clusters after the last round are the top-k clusters in \mathcal{C}^ .
+Of course, our approach may introduce errors and the output may not be identical to the ground truth output \mathcal{O}^ , as the objective is a fast filtering process that significantly reduces the size of the initial dataset.
 Nonetheless, even when those errors are non-negligible, we can trade precision for recall and control the output's quality with a small cost in performance, as we discuss in the experimental section.

-When the sequential function application terminates, we expect that for the vast majority of records in the dataset only the first few functions in the sequence will have been applied.
-Going back to the discussion for Figure 2, all the records lying on the "sparse" areas will have a few functions applied on, and the full sequence of functions will only be applied on the records lying on the "dense" areas.
-Hence, the amount of processing applied on the vast majority of records will be considerably lower than the amount of processing applied on the records on the "dense" areas that are likely to belong to the top-k entities.
+When the sequential function application terminates, we expect that for the vast majority of records only the first few functions in the sequence will have been applied.
+Going back to the discussion for Figure 2, all the records lying on "sparse" areas will have a few functions applied on, and the full sequence of functions will only be applied on the records lying on "dense" areas.
+Hence, the amount of processing applied on most records will be considerably lower than the amount of processing applied on the records on the "dense" areas that are likely to belong to the top-k entities.

 Note also that because of Property 4, the sequential function application is performed incrementally.
-For instance, part of the computation required for applying g_2 on $C_1^{(1)}$, is already performed by g_1 (when applied on R), and does not need to be repeated.
+For instance, part of the computation required for applying g_2 on $C_1^{(1)}$, is already performed by g_1 and does not need to be repeated.